emerbrito/eFlexis.Dialog/README.md

     <button data-toggle="alert" data-content="Hellow world!">Run It</button>

-For a complete documentation and demos, visite:
+For a complete documentation and demos, visit:

 <a href="http://eflexisjs.azurewebsites.net/">http://eflexisjs.azurewebsites.net/</a>